MichalPogodski/MiAPR_project/README.md

 # MiAPR_project
-Supervised learning of heuristic functions used for motion planning.
+Supervised learning of heuristic functions for self-driving car.